How to Have a Historical & Patriotic Glamping Black Hills Adventure

 The Black Hills stretch 5,000 square feet and enveloped us throughout our entire trip.
 It did not seem to matter where we went, we always had a stunning view.

-Finally, it was time to say goodbye to the Black Hills and begin traveling east.
-On our way out of the state we stopped at Wall Drug, the South Dakota souvenir mega center.
-This would be a great place to stay if you want to visit the Badlands National Park.
-However, we did not stay the night here, but moved a little farther east to rest at the Michell KOA Journey just a few minutes away from our final and most corniest South Dakota attraction, the World’s Only Corn Palace.
+However, we did not stay the night, but moved a little farther east to rest at the Michell KOA Journey just a few minutes away from our final and most corniest South Dakota attraction, the World’s Only Corn Palace.

 In summary, our South Dakota vacation was the perfect destination for magnificent scenery and lessons in our nation’s rich history.